Maniac (1980 film): Filming

-The infamous sequence where Frank murders the boyfriend (played by Tom Savini) was loosely inspired by the "Son of Sam" murders committed by serial killer David Berkowitz, who shot people in parked cars with a .44 Special revolver.
-Savini, who served as the film's make-up artist, received the role for the male victim from him having already made a cast of his own head, which was filled inside with leftover food and fake blood.
-Since Savini used live ammunition for the scene, he immediately threw the shotgun into the trunk of a waiting car driven by an assistant Luke Walter, who was a friend of Spinell, to avoid being caught by the police.
+Tom Savini was hired as the film's make-up artist while working on Friday the 13th, feeling upset that his work on the latter film was being cut.
+The sound effect for Frank ripping the prostitute's flesh when scalping her was created by twisting a leather wallet near a microphone.
+The scene where Frank murders the boyfriend (played by Savini) was filmed near the Verrazzano–Narrows Bridge in an hour, and loosely inspired by the "Son of Sam" murders committed by David Berkowitz, who shot people in parked cars with a .44 Special revolver.
+Savini received the role for the male victim from him having already made a cast of his own head, which was filled inside with leftover food, pig intestines, and fake blood.
+Since Savini used live ammunition for the scene, with the force of the blast making him fall off the car's hood, he immediately threw the shotgun into the trunk of a waiting car driven by Spinell's friend and assistant Luke Walter, to avoid being caught by the police.
+The part where Frank murders the female victim (played by Hyla Marrow) was filmed in a different location at a later date.
+The dummy was locked in the trunk of the car used in the scene.
+Because the car had begun to smell because of the pig intestines, it was then sunk to the bottom of the East River.
+The sound effect for the shotgun being fired was reused from Dawn of the Dead.